Stilwell, Joseph Warren (1883-1946)

 National Archives.
 Cropped by author.

-In spite of his age, poor eyesight, and stomach problems (he would eventually die of stomach cancer,) Marshall had slated Stilwell to command Operation Torch, the Allied invasion of North Africa.
-Much to Stilwell’s frustration, this went down the tubes on 21 January 1942, when Roosevelt ordered him sent to China to serve as Chiang’s chief of staff.
-At the time, Roosevelt considered China to be of decisive importance to the Pacific War, and Stilwell was the only high-ranking, capable officer who spoke fluent Chinese.
+In spite of his age, poor eyesight, and stomach problems (he would eventually die of stomach cancer,) Marshall had slated Stilwell to command an Allied invasion of Northwest Africa in early 1942.
+Much to Stilwell’s frustration, this opportunity was snatched away on 21 January 1942, when Roosevelt ordered him sent to China to serve as Chiang’s chief of staff.
+(The African operation was cancelled, only to be revived much later as Operation Torch.)
+At the time, Roosevelt considered China to be of decisive importance to the Pacific War.
+The first choice for the China post was Hugh Drum, one of the most senior generals in the Army, who it was thought would carry enough prestige to sway Chiang.
+However, Drum expressed frustration at the conflicting views within the War Department over just what his assignment would be, and he eventually let it be known that he considered the assignment beneath him.
+It was feared that Stilwell would be remembered in China as a mere military attaché, a post he had held in China in 1935, and so would lack sufficient face.
+But he was the only high-ranking, capable officer who spoke fluent Chinese.
 Stilwell established his headquarters in Chungking on 4 March 1942.

 This was not one of Roosevelt’s better appointments.
-Though he professed to respect the common Chinese soldier, Stilwell had a deep contempt for most Chinese leaders and institutions, likely dating from his previous service in China.
-He wrote a scathing diary, discovered after his death, in which he derisively referred to Chiang as “Peanut,” originally Chiang’s code name in Allied communications.
+Though Stilwell professed to respect the common Chinese soldier, he had a deep contempt for most Chinese leaders and institutions, likely dating from his previous service in China.
+Chiang, in turn, would have preferred an officer who did not speak Chinese and was less acquainted with the realities of the Chinese Army.
+Stilwell wrote a scathing diary, discovered after his death, in which he derisively referred to Chiang as “Peanut,” originally Chiang’s code name in Allied communications.

 The trouble in China is simple.
 We are allied to an ignorant, illiterate, superstitious, peasant son of a bitch.

 Stilwell finally found his opportunity to lead men in combat in Burma.
 However, he quickly discovered that the Chinese officers nominally under his command maintained radio communications directly to Chiang and that Chiang regularly countermanded Stilwell’s orders.
-Stilwell eventually led an epic retreat to India with about 100 members of his command, while the bulk of the surviving Chinese retreated back into Yunnan Province of China.
-Fenby has criticized Stilwell's walk out of Burma as a stunt that left the Chinese armies leaderless as the Japanese drove on Yunnan, but it is unclear that Stilwell's presence could possibly have made any difference.
+Stilwell eventually led an epic retreat to India, successfully covering 150 miles (240 km) in two weeks with 114 members of his command (plus one small dog), while the bulk of the surviving Chinese retreated back into Yunnan.
+Fenby (2003) has criticized Stilwell's walk out of Burma as a stunt that left the Chinese armies leaderless as the Japanese drove on Yunnan, but it is unclear that Stilwell's presence could possibly have made any difference.
+Stilwell in fact refused evacuation by air in order to stay with his headquarters, then attempted to rejoin the Chinese armies at Myitkyina, only to find the road blocked.
+Chiang was stunned, declaring that Stilwell "[had] abandoned my 100,000 soldiers in foreign jungles and headed off to India.
+Onlyl then does he send me this telegraph" (Taylor 2009).

 Stilwell also came into conflict with Chennault, who made extravagant and (as it turned out) unsupportable claims for the potential of air power in China.
-Chennault managed to get first priority on all supplies to China, which usually left nothing with which to train and equip the Chinese troops responsible for defending the airfields.
+Chiang was encouraged to ask for Stilwell to be replaced by Chennault by James McHugh, the American naval attaché to China, who also disparaged Stilwell and praised Chennault to Wavell, an indiscretion that infuriated Marshall.
+Roosevelt eventually sided with Chennault, who was given command of 14 Air Force and first priority on all supplies to China.
+This usually left nothing with which to train and equip the Chinese troops responsible for defending the airfields.
 Stilwell eventually resorted to flying Chinese recruits to India where they received American equipment and training.
-The divisions raised in this manner proved capable in combat, but they were much too few in number.
+The divisions raised in this manner proved capable in combat, but they were much too few in number to materially alter the situation in China.

 The Chinese troops serving under Stilwell were impressed by a general who led from the front and thought very highly of him, calling him hsien sheng ("the old gentleman").
 Stilwell's peers were less impressed, calling him "the best three-star company commander in the U.S. Army."
 He was one theater commander who could plausibly be accused of spending too much time with the troops and too little time at his headquarters.

-Stilwell refused to leave the front in Burma when the Japanese launched their massive Icho-go campaign into southern China.
+Matters came to a head when Stilwell refused to leave the front in Burma after the Japanese launched their massive Ichi-go campaign into southern China.
 There is evidence that Stilwell deliberately left Chiang in the lurch, either to prove the need for extensive reforms within the Chinese Army or to bring about Chiang's fall and replacement with someone more pliant.
-Meanwhile, Stilwell suffered increasingly bad relations with Chiang.
-This earned him the nickname “Vinegar Joe”, but it has been observed that Chiang was so difficult that if St. Francis of Assisi had been sent to China, he would have become known to history as “Vinegar Frank.”
-When Chiang finally forced Roosevelt to recall Stilwell in favor of Wedemeyer, the communiqués from Wedemeyer soon began to resemble those that had been sent by Stilwell.
+When Chennault begged Stilwell to send more supplies to the hard-pressed defenders of Hengyang, Stilwell's response was a laconic "Let them stew" (quoted by Mitter 2013).
+However, when Chiang finally forced Roosevelt to recall Stilwell in favor of Wedemeyer, the communiqués from Wedemeyer soon began to resemble those that had been sent by Stilwell.
+Slim later wrote of Stilwell that "I liked him.
+There was no one I would rather have had commanding the Chinese Army that was to advance with mine.
+Under Stilwell it would advance.
+We saw him go with regret..."
+(Allen 1984).

 He was much more than the bad-tempered, prejudiced, often not very well-informed and quarrelsome old man [his diaries] showed him to be.
 He was all that, but in addition he was a first-class battle leader up to, I should say, Corps level, and an excellent tactician, but a poor administrator.
 At higher levels he had neither the temperament nor the strategic background or judgment to be effective.